SanderSpies/WorldState.js/README.md

 var somewhereElseInTheGraph = todoGraph.items.at(0);
 todoGraph.items().at(1).changeReferenceTo(somewhereElseInTheGraph.read());
 ```
-Now both items will be changed at the same the time when using changeValueTo :-).
+Now both items will be changed at the same the time when using changeValueTo.

 Saving and restoring a version:
 ```